 ‘Then the Word of the Lord came to me again and said,

 Go and yell in JeruSalem’s ears…

-Tell them that thus says Jehovah:’
+Tell them that thus says Yahweh:’

-So in our translation, we are very cautious about saying Jehovah wherever the Hebrew Masoretic text says YHWH, and also cautious about places where the Greek Septuagint uses Lord without ‘the’ beforehand (the standard way in which it replaced YHWH).
+So in our translation, we are very cautious about saying Yahweh wherever the Hebrew Masoretic text says YHWH, and also cautious about places where the Greek Septuagint uses Lord without ‘the’ beforehand (the standard way in which it replaced YHWH).

 If the Divine Name had indeed been removed and restored from the Hebrew text prior to the 1st century BCE (when the Greek Septuagint was translated), then both Hebrew and Greek texts are suspect when it comes to placement of the Name.

 Generally, if the context shows that a spirit messenger is talking, we refer to that messenger as the Lord.
 If the context shows that it’s not Yahweh being referred to, but another Lord, then we will say the Lord.